-In the 108th Congress, one bill has been introduced that would allow individuals to deduct 100% of their insurance premiums, regardless of whether they itemize (H.R.
+Some 108th Congress bills would allow expanded deductions that were not limited to taxpayers with HSAs.
+One bill would allow individuals deduct 100% of their insurance premiums, regardless of whether they itemize (H.R.
 198, introduced by Representative Stearns).
-Another bill would remove would allow itemizers to deduct all of their medical expenses (H.R.
+Another would remove would allow itemizers to deduct all of their medical expenses (H.R.
 53, introduced by Representative Cox).
-As discussed above, the deduction allowed under current law is restricted to taxpayers who itemize and is further limited to insurance and medical costs that exceed 7.5% adjusted gross income; thus, most taxpayers cannot benefit from it.
+As discussed above, the current law deduction is restricted to taxpayers who itemize and is further limited to insurance and medical costs that exceed 7.5% adjusted gross income; thus, most taxpayers cannot benefit from it.

 An expanded tax deduction would improve horizontal equity since more taxpayers could receive tax benefits similar to those associated with employer-paid coverage.
 (An above-the-line deduction has the same income tax effect as the exclusion allowed that coverage.)
 At the same time, an expanded deduction would not improve vertical equity since the tax benefits generally would be proportional to the taxpayer's marginal tax rate.
-A \$2,000 premium would result in tax savings of \$700 for someone in the 35% bracket (i.e.,

-\$2,000 x 0.35) but only \$300 for someone in the 15% bracket (i.e., \$2,000 x 0.15).
+A \$2,000 premium would result in tax savings of \$700 for someone in the 35% bracket (i.e., \$2,000 x 0.35) but only \$300 for someone in the 15% bracket (i.e., \$2,000 x 0.15).
 It might also be doubted whether tax savings of 15% would enable more lower income taxpayers to obtain insurance.